pepkit/divvy/docs/configuration.md

 Each compute package specifies a path to a template file (`submission_template`).
 The template file provides a skeleton that `divvy` will populate with job-specific attributes.
 These paths can be relative or absolute; relative paths are considered *relative to the DIVCFG file*.

+## Resources

+You may notice that the compute config file does not specify resources to request (like memory, CPUs, or time).
+Yet, these are required in order to submit a job to a cluster. **Resources are not handled by the divcfg file** because they not relative to a particular computing environment; instead they vary by pipeline and sample.
+As such, these items should be defined at other stages.

 ## Template files

 Each compute package must point to a template file with the `submission_template` attribute.
 These template files are typically stored relative to the `divvy` configuration file.
 Template files are taken by `divvy`, populated with job-specific information, and then run as scripts.
 Here's an example of a generic SLURM template file: